top of page

 The Mind-Body Connection

 Surviving a bone marrow transplant or gene therapy for sickle cell disease (SCD) is a major milestone—but it doesn’t mean the journey is over.
+The term "survivor" embraces a wide spectrum of experiences - patients who have achieved successful treatment outcomes, are managing post-treatment complications, or have experienced failed or partial therapies - but continue to embody strength, resilience, and hope in the face of uncertainty.
 Many survivors experience emotional and psychological challenges alongside physical recovery.

 At Sickle Cell Prodigy, our programs are designed to validate those experiences and provide practical, evidence-based tools to support your mental well-being.